National and regional identity in Spain: Castile

 The 1833 division of Spain defined Old Castile and New Castile as historical regions.
 Old Castile excluded the historical region of Leon, but included Cantabria and La Rioja provinces.
 New Castile excluded Albacete.
 In these ways what was then termed Castile varies from the present Autonomous Communities of Castile and Leon, Community of Madrid, and Castile-La Mancha.

 Castile, with the capital Madrid at its heart, roughly coincides with the central tableland of Spain (meseta).
 It is in the main a region of poor soils and unreliable rainfall.
 Historically agriculture has not brought prosperity and for long was subordinated to the powerful guild of sheep owners, while industrial development has been hampered by distance and difficult terrain raising transport costs.

 The Kingdom of Castile even from the 11th century "claimed a kind of sovereignty over all the princes, Christian or Moslem, of the Peninsula".
 The medieval Crown of Castile grew to encompass almost all of Spain outside the Crown of Aragon; even after the establishment of a joint monarchy in 1469 Castile remained distinct from Aragon up to the 18th century.
 Spanish was the language of the royal court and bureaucracy.
-The Spanish American colonies were only officially open to Castilians, and most of the American trade was channeled through Seville and later Cadiz in Andalusia, also part of the Kingdom of Castile.
+The Spanish American colonies were only officially open to Castilians, and most of the American trade was channeled through Seville and later Cádiz in Andalusia, also part of the Kingdom of Castile.
 Until the Bourbons, Castilians bore the brunt of the taxes to support Spain's military and central administration and military forces.
 Government from Madrid was gradually extended to the whole of Spain.

 Under the current system of Autonomous Communities, León is incorporated into Castile and León and Albacete into Castile-La Mancha.
 Cantabria, La Rioja, and the Community of Madrid have each become separate Autonomous Communities.

 Castilians, as the "dominant group" in Spain, "do not distinguish between their national Castilian identity and their allegedly supranational Spanish identity ... they prefer to think of themselves as Spanish rather than as Castilian".
 Social survey analysis has indicated a low level of regional identification in all three of the Autonomous Communities making up Castile.
 The Castilian nationalist movement seeks to unify historical Castile, taking in Cantabria and La Rioja.
 Its political expression Commoners' Land merged into the Castilian Party in 2009, but neither this nor the La Mancha-based Castilian Unity have attracted significant support in regional elections.
 In La Mancha, a Mancheguian regionalism has existed since the 19th century.